xzzff/Object-Oriented-Design/Language_Comparison_Project/null_object_references.md

     };

     A* a = nullptr;
-    // Do stuff with a here.
+    // Do stuff with a here after allocating memory rather than setting to nullptr.
 ```

 # Java